-than one-third for a causal effect of 0.05 (Fig. 7d).
-Bias adjusting the initial sea ice conditions reduces the end-ofcentury ensemble mean (with model 5 and model 27 being excluded) from -1.4 to -1.1 m s-1, lifts the lower bound from -9.5 to -9 m s-1, and lowers the upper bound from 5.6 to 5.5 m s-1.
+Despite these large effects for individual models, the ensemble-mean predicted SPV weakening from BK-SIC loss only marginally changes at the end of the century (see thick lines in Fig. 7d) while the spread is reduced by less than one-third for a causal effect of 0.05 (Fig. 7d).
+Bias-adjusting the initial sea ice conditions reduces the end-of-century ensemble-mean (with model 5 and model 27 being excluded) from -1.4 m/s to -1.1 m/s, and lifts the lower bound from -9.5 m/s to -9 m/s and the upper bound from 5.6 m/s to 5.5 m/s.
 Overall, the erroneous initial amount of BK-SIC in the models thus does not substantially affect the projected SPV change (Fig. 7e).

-5 Discussion
+5. Discussion

-Our study adds to the large body of literature addressing the overarching question of whether the Arctic can, has, and will influence mid-latitude weather and climate (Barnes and Screen, 2015).
+Our study adds to the large body of literature addressing the overarching question of whether the Arctic can, has and will influence mid-latitude weather and climate (Barnes and Screen, 2015).
 Several previous studies have stressed the absence of a statistically significant signal to question claims concerning the influence of sea ice (Blackport and Screen, 2020; Seviour, 2017; Sun et al., 2016).
 However, absence of evidence is not evidence of absence (Shepherd, 2016).
-Moreover, if we reject the hypothesis of a causal influence, we are left with the puzzle of explaining the non-linearity seen in Figs. 1 and 2, whereas a weak causal influence is consistent with a lack of statistical significance.
-We have shown that despite the signal emerging from BK-SIC being likely small relative to internal variability and the proposed mediating pathway not being robustly identified in the CMIP5 ensemble, the impacts for the future SPV could nonetheless be pronounced due to the large loss of BK-SIC.
-In particular, assuming a weak influence of BK-SIC on SPV enables us to explain the disagreement on the sign of the SPV response to warming (Fig. 6) and a large part of the inter-model spread in the model projections (Fig. 5).
-Given that declining Arctic sea ice is certain in a warming climate, we argue for putting more focus on the avoidance of type-2 errors (Anderegg et al., 2014; Shepherd, 2019) to fully address the plausible range of regional climate impacts of Arctic sea ice loss (Sutton, 2019).
+Moreover, if we reject the hypothesis of a causal influence, we are left with the puzzle of explaining the nonlinearity seen in Fig. 1 and Fig. 2, whereas a weak causal influence is consistent with a lack of statistical significance.
+We have shown that despite the signal emerging from BK-SIC being likely small relative to internal variability, and the proposed mediating pathway not being robustly identified in the CMIP5 ensemble, the impacts for the future SPV could nonetheless be pronounced due to large loss of BK-SIC.
+In particular, assuming a weak influence of BK-SIC on SPV enables to explain the model disagreement on the SPV response to warming (Fig. 6) and a large part of the inter-model spread in the model projections (Fig. 5).
+Given that declining Arctic sea ice is certain in a warming climate, we argue for putting more focus on the avoidance of type-2 errors (Anderegg et al., 2014; Shepherd, 2019), to fully address the plausible range of regional climate impacts of Arctic sea-ice loss (Sutton, 2019).

 Quantifying the influence of BK-SIC on SPV is difficult.
 One potential reason is the documented non-stationarity of the Arctic-stratosphere pathway with several models exhibiting large decadal SPV variability (Kolstad and Screen, 2019; Siew et al., 2020).
 Another challenge we encountered is the choice of the relevant sea ice months, which seems to vary across models and might also change from year to year for a given model (Blackport and Screen, 2019; García-Serrano et al., 2017).
 For a fixed lag and month, only approximately half of the models show an expected negative link from BK-SIC to Ural-SLP (Fig. 4b).
 On the other hand, using seasonal averages to estimate a net causal effect might have led to an underestimated causal effect in the models (Fig. 4a).

 An improved understanding of the timing of the BK-SIC to SPV pathway will be necessary to achieve progress.